nlistgarten/condor/docs/topics/design.rst

 Overall goals and API
 ======================

 Condor is a new mathematical modeling framework for Python, developed at NASA's Ames Research Center.
-Initial development began in April 2023 to address modeling challenges for aircraft synthesis and robust orbital trajectory design.
+Initial development began in April 2023 to address model implementation challenges for aircraft synthesis and robust orbital trajectory design.
 Condor emphasizes modern approaches from the scientific python community, and leverages many open-source software packages to expedite development and ensure robust and efficient run-time.

 The goal is for Condor to help evaluate numerical models and then get out of the way.
 One key aspect to achieve this goal was to create an API that looked as much like the mathematical description as possible with as little distraction from programming cruft as possible.
-For example, Sellar introduces an arbitrary system of algebraic equations to represent coupling in multi-disciplinary analysis,
+For example, Sellar [sellar]_ introduces an arbitrary system of algebraic equations to represent coupling in multi-disciplinary analysis,

 .. math::
    \begin{align}